rust-lang/book/second-edition/src/ch10-02-traits.md

 behavior that types can have in common.
 A *trait* tells the Rust compiler about functionality a particular type has and might share with other types.
-In situations where we use generic type parameters, we can use *trait bounds* to specify, at compile time, that the generic type may be any type that implements a trait and therefore has the behavior we want to use in that situation.
+In situations where we use generic type parameters, we can use *trait bounds* to specify, at compile time, that the generic type must be a type that implements a particular trait and therefore has the behavior we want to use in that situation.

 > Note: *Traits* are similar to a feature often called 'interfaces' in other
 > languages, though with some differences.